James Mooney

 James Mooney (February 10, 1861 – December 22, 1921) was an American ethnographer who lived for several years among the Cherokee.
 Known as "The Indian Man", he conducted major studies of Southeastern Indians, as well as of tribes on the Great Plains.
 He did ethnographic studies of the Ghost Dance, a spiritual movement among various Native American culture groups, after Sitting Bull's death in 1890.
 His works on the Cherokee include The Sacred Formulas of the Cherokees (1891), and Myths of the Cherokee (1900).
 All were published by the US Bureau of American Ethnology, within the Smithsonian Institution.

 Native American artifacts collected by Mooney are held in the collections of the Department of Anthropology, National Museum of Natural History, Smithsonian Institution and the Department of Anthropology, Field Museum of Natural History.
 Papers and photographs from Mooney are in the collections of the National Anthropological Archives, Department of Anthropology, Smithsonian Institution.

 Early life

 James Mooney was born on February 10, 1861, in Richmond, Indiana, son of Irish Catholic immigrants.
 His formal education was limited to the public schools of the city.
 He became a self-taught expert on American tribes by his own studies and his careful observation during long residences with different groups.
 The field of ethnography was new in the late 19th century, and he helped create high standards for the work.

 Early career

 In 1885 he started working with the Bureau of American Ethnology (now part of the Smithsonian Institution) at Washington, D.C., under John Wesley Powell.
+In 1887, he moved to live among the Eastern band of the Cherokee.
 He compiled a list of Native American tribes that totaled 3,000 names.
 It ended after the US Army's 1890 massacre of Lakota people at Wounded Knee, South Dakota.
 Mooney became recognized as a national expert on the American Indian.